Warkworth, New Zealand: Mahurangi College

 Mahurangi College is a co-educational secondary school, teaching students between years 7–13 (form 1–7, grade 6–12), with a roll of students as of It was first built on the current site in 1957, and was then called Warkworth District High School.
 It was renamed Mahurangi College in 1962, and had a roll of 210 students at the time.
-Yacht designer Bruce Farr was among the first pupils.
-Mahurangi College first reached the 1,000 pupil milestone in 1998 and the school had an entire staff and pupil photograph taken.

-A new auditorium was completed at the end of January 2011.
-In early January 2012, construction began on rebuilding B-block and a new administration centre.
-The renovations and constructions were completed mid-2013, and Associate Education Minister Nikki Kaye announced on 2 April 2015, that work would begin on a $6.3 million property upgrade at the college.